beelux/mastodonctl/README.md

 Will query Mastadon server's API for user infos based on their `username`

+### suggested way to store private credentials

+populate `AuthToken` field in [conf.json](conf.json) configuration file

+⚠️ do not commit this file to `git` version control

+### alternate and temporary solution is exporting Mastodon auth token to your environment variable (this option might get removed in the future!)
+###
 ```bash
 export BEARER_TOKEN=<YOUR PERSONAL BEARER TOKEN>
 go run main.go userinfos -username dave